awslabs/kubeflow-manifests/examples/aws/cognito/README.md

         ' > distributions/aws/istio-ingress/overlays/cognito/params.env
         ```
 4. Setup resources required for ALB controller
-    1. Make sure all subnets are tagged properly according to the [prerequisites in this document](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html).
-We are using ALB controller version 1.1.5.
+    1. Make sure all the subnets(public and private) corresponding to the EKS cluster are tagged according to the `Prerequisites` section in this [document](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html).
+Ignore the requirement to have an existing ALB provisioned on the cluster.
+We will be deploying ALB controller version 1.1.5 in the later section.
-        1. Specifically look for the following tags:
+        1. Specifically check if the following tags exist on the subnets:
-            1. `kubernetes.io/cluster/cluster-name` (replace cluster-name with your cluster name).
+            1. `kubernetes.io/cluster/cluster-name` (replace `cluster-name` with your cluster name e.g. `kubernetes.io/cluster/my-k8s-cluster`).
+Add this tag in both private and public subnets.
 If you created the cluster using eksctl, you might be missing only this tag
-            2. `kubernetes.io/role/internal-elb`
-            3. `kubernetes.io/role/elb`
-    2. Create an IAM role to use via service account
-        1. Substitute values for the CLUSTER_NAME and AWS_REGION in the script below
+            2. `kubernetes.io/role/internal-elb`.
+Add this tag only to private subnet
+            3. `kubernetes.io/role/elb`.
+Add this tag only to public subnet.
+    2. Create an IAM role to use via service account.
+[IAM roles for service accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) allows fine-grained roles at the Kubernetes Pod level by combining an OpenID Connect (OIDC) identity provider with Kubernetes Service Account annotations.
+In this section, we will associate the EKS cluster with an OIDC provider and create an IAM role which will be assumed by the ALB and profiles controller Pod via its Service Account to access AWS services.
+        1. ```
+            # Verify cluster name and region are exported
+            echo $CLUSTER_REGION
+            echo $CLUSTER_NAME
+            ```
-        2. ```
+        1. ```
-            # Replace the CLUSTER_NAME and AWS_REGION
-            export CLUSTER_NAME=<>
-            export AWS_REGION=<>
             export AWS_ACCOUNT_ID=$(aws sts get-caller-identity --query "Account" --output text)

             eksctl utils associate-iam-oidc-provider --cluster ${CLUSTER_NAME} \
-            --region ${AWS_REGION} --approve
+            --region ${CLUSTER_REGION} --approve

-            export OIDC_PROVIDER_URL=$(aws eks describe-cluster --name $CLUSTER_NAME --region $AWS_REGION --query "cluster.identity.oidc.issuer" --output text | cut -c9-)
+            export OIDC_PROVIDER_URL=$(aws eks describe-cluster --name $CLUSTER_NAME --region $CLUSTER_REGION --query "cluster.identity.oidc.issuer" --output text | cut -c9-)
-            export IRSA_ROLE_NAME=kf-admin-${AWS_REGION}-${CLUSTER_NAME}
+            export IRSA_ROLE_NAME=kf-admin-${CLUSTER_REGION}-${CLUSTER_NAME}

             printf '{
                 "Version": "2012-10-17",